 The component that I created in the previous section won't be part of the application until I register it with the root Angular module.
-In Listing 11-15, I have used the import keyword to import the component and used the @NgModule configuration properties to register the component.
+In Listing 11-19, I have used the import keyword to import the component, and I have used the @NgModule configuration properties to register the component.

-Listing 11-15.
-Registering a Component in the app.module.ts File in the app/src Folder
+Listing 11-19.
+Registering a Component in the app.module.ts File in the src/app Folder